PrajishKumar/Reinforcement-Learning-Unity-ML-Engine/collaborative_tennis/Report.md

    a
    little sparse.

-   So, it becomes important that we favor experiences that produced high rewards when we sample experiences from the replay buffer.
+   So, it becomes important that we favor experiences that produced higher rewards when we sample experiences from the replay buffer.

 2. **Providing a baseline in the policy improvement step.**